dotse/tls-fed-auth/tls-fed-auth.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [@!RFC2119].

+## Terminology

+*   **Centralized Trust Anchor**: A single, trusted entity responsible for issuing and validating root certificates within the federation.
+*   **Federation**: A trusted network of entities that adhere to common security policies and standards, using FedTLS for secure communication.
+*   **Federation Metadata**: A centralized repository storing critical information about all entities within the federation.
+*   **Member Metadata**: Information about entities associated with a specific member within the federation.
+*   **Member Vetting**: he process of verifying and approving applicants to join the federation, ensuring they meet security and trustworthiness requirements.

 # Federation Chain of Trust